Reviews You Can Rely On

 Ventilation

 When you put your heart and soul into your run, you are bound to build up some heat; ideally, an effective ventilation system can prevent you from sweating.
-We took the Vantage out for high-output ski descents and even headed uphill while wearing it, booting up couloirs and climbing ridges to access backcountry ski lines.
 This is truly the most standout metric for the Vantage and clearly emerged at the front of the pack.

 The Vantage offers one of our best ventilation systems.
 The helmet offers 20 medium-sized vents, 12 of which are fully adjustable.
 The adjustability allows you to trap in heat, shed out the precip when your favorite run has free refills, and release excess heat when riding slush in the sun.
 There are two separate toggles to operate the adjustable vents for even more temperature control.
 The toggles are easy to use with gloves and slide smoothly, especially compared to other models.
 The placement of the vents is ideal, optimally creating airflow through the helmet and exhausting the warm air from your goggles.